Childhood Cancer Awareness Month: 12 Ways to Give Support

 8. Start a workplace fundraiser for childhood cancer research, education, or advocacy

-For Childhood Cancer Awareness Month, team up with colleagues to support pediatric cancer research, education, and advocacy through a fundraiser.
+For Childhood Cancer Awareness Month, team up with colleagues to support pediatric cancer research, education, and advocacy through a fundraising program.
 Crowdfunding simplifies fundraising, enabling you to collect funds from friends, family, and coworkers with ease.
-Call a meeting and start a free fundraiser.
+Call a meeting and start a fundraiser.
+You can even set up your own child cancer week and do fundraising events regularly at your workplace.

 9. Donate to a childhood cancer nonprofit